Newest anti-malarial more dangerous than mefloquine.

-So, in a nutshell, there is a reasonable probablility that tafenoquine will NOT protect you against malaria AND taking it could result in permanent, debiltating brain damage.
+So, in a nutshell, there is a reasonable probability that tafenoquine will NOT protect you against malaria AND taking it could result in permanent, debilitating brain damage.

-You should always use appropriate precautions when travelling to a malaria zone and use of prophylaxis is advised.
-It is so very important that anyone taking these medications do their own thorough due-diligence prior to taking them.
-As with any drug, failure to do so could result in life altering and/or potentially life ending injuries.
+You should always use appropriate precautions when travelling to a malaria zone and the use of prophylaxis is advised.
+It is so very important that anyone taking these medications do their own thorough due diligence prior to taking them.
+As with any drug, failure to do so could result in life-altering and/or potentially life-ending injuries.

 The fight goes on.

 Like other veterans from militaries around the world, Stuart more often than not faces an uphill battle when it comes to fighting for the care and recognition he deserves.
 But he’s doing it for the many thousands of ADF veterans who are unable to carry on this fight themselves.
 He has been their leading advocate and is a powerful force not only in Australia but for veterans across the world.